nusmodifications/nusmods/v3/README.md

 └── webpack                 - Webpack config
 ```

-#### Colocation
+### Colocation

 Components should keep their styles and tests in the same directory with the same name.
-For instance, if I have a component called `MyComponent`, the files should look like
+For instance, if you have a component called `MyComponent`, the files should look like

 ```
 ├── MyComponent.jsx         - Defines the component MyComponent